 Junior guard

-Julianna LaMendola led all scorers with 25 points and added 10 rebounds for her first career double-double and the team's first of the season.
+Julianna LaMendola led all scorers with a career-high 25 points and all players with a season-high 10 rebounds for her first career double-double and the team's first of the season.
 She shot 10 for 14 from the field and helped lead a balanced offensive effort that featured 19 assists on 30 made baskets.

 "Just having a rough couple of games and now being able to find my flow — maybe not in the first half, but the second — is a credit to Coach and the stuff we've been working on day in and day out," LaMendola said.
 "It's really just a lot of hard work and trusting the process."